The Gut-Pain Connection You Should Know About

 Hippocrates, the father of modern medicine, said all healing begins in the gut.
-And scientists continue to prove him correct as they unravel how a healthy gut microbiome plays a role in weight loss, disease prevention, and much more.
-As we know, diet plays a crucial role in maintaining a healthy gut environment and dysbiosis, or a gut-flora imbalance, ramps up inflammation, and triggers many illnesses including inflammatory bowel disease.
+And scientists continue to prove him correct as they unravel how a healthy gut microbiome plays a role in weight loss1, disease prevention2, and much more.
+As we know, diet plays a crucial role in maintaining a healthy gut environment and dysbiosis, or a gut-flora imbalance, ramps up inflammation3, and triggers many illnesses4 including inflammatory bowel disease.

 Gut problems can trigger pain.